Why Do We Tend To Overlook Symptoms Of Depression In Elderly

 So, have you ever wondered if an elderly at home, showing a high rate of memory loss or insomnia could probably be feeling distressed and suffering from depression?

 Mental health concerns like depression can be caused by various societal, social, psychological and physiological factors.
-The typical signs and symptoms of depression include depressed mood, lack of pleasure, weight loss or weight gain, feeling of worthlessness and/or hopelessness, fatigue, anxiety, and insomnia among others.
-Since old age is generally associated with some of these symptoms, depression can get masked very easily among the elderly.
+The typical signs of depression in the elderly include depressed mood, lack of pleasure, weight loss or weight gain, feeling of worthlessness and/or hopelessness, fatigue, anxiety, and insomnia among others.
+Since old age is generally associated with some of these symptoms, depression in old age can get masked very easily.

 Depression: Not A Normal Part In Ageing